Spark

 Previous owner can broadcast their unilateral exit transaction

-If the previous owner broadcasts their unilateral exit transaction, the current owner must respond by broadcasting theirs with a sooner expiring timelock.
+If the previous owner broadcasts their unilateral exit transaction, the current owner must respond by broadcasting theirs with a faster expiring timelock.
 If the current owner does not respond, the previous owner can steal funds.

 Trust Assumption Review